jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 Rearranging or getting new furniture can also help with creating a fresh space.

-Having a healthy environment is a crucial step to long term recovery.
+Having a healthy environment is a crucial step to long-term recovery.
 On the Becoming Man podcast, [I talked about creating an environment for success](https://www.youtube.com/watch?v=7wZ-frv7LYA) and how I removed myself from a bad environment.

 {% include widgets/youtube.html id="7wZ-frv7LYA" %}